 Overcome Medical Inadmissibility to Canada

-Every applicant for a Canadian immigration visa, and some applicants for temporary status in Canada, are required to undergo a medical examination by a medical officer.
+Every applicant for a Canadian immigration visa, and some applicants for temporary status in Canada, are required to undergo a medical examination.

 Table of Contents